 The greenhouse portion of the structure is designed to be a multi-purpose facility.
-It is covered with window screen on three sides so cool breezes can waft through in late spring, summer and early fall.
+It is covered with a window screen on three sides so cool breezes can waft through in late spring, summer, and early fall.
 We also installed a ceiling fan so it can be used for resting after working in the garden.
 An electrical outlet will enable me to add a heater to keep my plants from freezing.
 I may even get a small gas grill that will come in handy during hurricane season.

 I will soon be getting some baby chicks and have already set up a 2x3 foot box cage in the greenhouse for the new arrivals.
 Baby chicks must be kept separate from the 3 mature hens until the young ones have some feathers.
 Then they will be introduced gradually so that the mature hens don't hurt them.

-Pavers and Limestone Floor
+11. Add Pavers and Limestone Floor

-We laid tar paper that was left over from another project, then laid down the pavers where I needed to walk or stand.
+We laid tar paper that was leftover from another project, then laid down the pavers where I needed to walk or stand.
 Six cubic yards of limestone was ordered for the carport and driveway and we put a few wheelbarrow loads in the greenhouse and in front of the structure.

 Limestone is an environmentally friendly paving rock.
-It allows water to soak into the ground, but will pack down to form a good surface for paths or roads.
-Using limestone helps to minimize storm run off so it helps reduce flood waters.
+It allows water to soak into the ground but will pack down to form a good surface for paths or roads.
+Using limestone helps to minimize storm runoff so it helps reduce floodwaters.
 Down here in Louisiana, we must do everything we can to control flooding.

-The windows have screen and removable glass panels.
+- The windows have a screen and removable glass panels.
 They were salvaged from 2 old doors that were in the original part of our house.
 They are perfect to allow air circulation between the coop and the greenhouse.
 In winter, I will install the glass part of the windows, which can be opened on warmer days.

-Tray Stands & Starting Seeds
+13. Add Tray Stands for Starting Seeds

 The movable tray stands are versatile and provide vertical space in which to place 6–8 trays of seedlings or cuttings.
 I can start enough vegetable and herb plants for a very large garden.

-Tomato, pepper and eggplant seeds are started in January.
+Tomato, pepper, and eggplant seeds are started in January.
 Down here in Louisiana that is 6–8 weeks before the last frost.
 We often put out our tomato plants in March.